foucar/CASS/README.md

 How to set up the .ini file {#ini_file}
 ---------------------------
 CASS consists of a lot of "lego" pieces that one can put together to process the data as you want it.
-These "lego" pieces are called "PostProcessors".
+These "lego" pieces are called "Processors".
 For better understanding of this concept, here is a short overview of the program flow: